xxao/linque/README.md

 ```

 ### .argsort_by(key, reverse)
 Returns items indices that would sort current sequence by using specified item's key.
+This call fully evaluates current
-This call fully evaluates current sequence.
+sequence.
+This functionality is also available as a *linque.argsort_by(sequence, key, reverse)* utility function.

 ```python
 data = (3, 1, 2)